mhanyc/software_security_reqs/README.md

 # WTF (What's this for?)

-Vibrant continues to invest in securing data critical to help seekers; and increasingly we are learning that we write software.
+Vibrant continues to invest in securing service delivery and proteching data critical to help seekers.
+Meanwhile, we are learning again that we write software.

 This repository contains Vibrant's development of software security requirements.
 It is maintained by the InfoSec team.